matts-dev/Space_Battle_Arcade/README.md

 Complete with tools to make new levels and new space ships based on user defined models

 ![Visual](https://i.imgur.com/DN7lkvh.jpg)

+# Running The Game

+I have provided a zipped game binary in `GameBinary.zip`.
+Just extract that and run `Space_Battle_Arcade.exe`.
+Alternativel you can build it from the source.
+Once you have done that (see below), Be sure to copy all the dll and other files in `OPEN_GL_REQUIREMENTS\dlls` and `OPEN_AL_REQUIREMENTS\lib\OpenAL` into the same folder that the game exe is in.

 # The Game Code